 The Space Telescope Science Institute (STScI) welcomes applications from outstanding astronomers for one or more openings in the coming year.
-We are seeking enthusiastic candidates with an exceptional research record in observational or theoretical astronomy, including those with a focus on instrumentation.
+We are seeking candidates with an exceptional research record in any field of observational or theoretical astronomy and planetary science, including those with a focus on instrumentation and computation.
+We encourage applications from researchers with a background in UV, optical or IR spectroscopy, including integral field spectroscopy.
 Appointments can be made on either the tenure-track or the scientist-track, and at junior or senior levels.
-We particularly encourage applications from researchers with a background in solar system science or optics.
-Tenure-track astronomers spend 50% of their time on personal research and 50% in support of the science operations mission of the Institute.
-Scientist-track astronomers spend up to 80% of their time in support of science operations and 20% on independent research.
+Tenure-track astronomers spend 50% of their time on personal research and 50% in support of the science operations mission of the Institute, whereas scientist-track astronomers spend up to 80% of their time in support of science operations and 20% on independent research.
 Scientist track astronomers have the option of buying back up to an additional 30% of their time for independent research using external funding.

-STScI has a stimulating and diverse research environment.
+STScI maintains a stimulating and diverse research environment.
 Over 100 researchers, including scientist and tenure-track astronomers, postdoctoral researchers, and graduate students conduct research over a broad range of astrophysical topics.
 The diverse research themes at the Institute include star and planet formation, stellar evolution, the interstellar medium, galaxy formation and evolution, and cosmology.
-STScI also has close connections with the John Hopkins University Physics and Astronomy Department, supports a number of annual workshops and meetings (including the annual May Symposium), has a large and very successful office of public outreach as well as an excellent computer, technical, and library infrastructure.
+STScI also has close connections with the John Hopkins University Physics and Astronomy Department, is a partner in both the Pan-STARRS and LSST consortia, supports a number of annual workshops and meetings (including the annual May Symposium), has a large and very successful office of public outreach, and has an excellent computer, technical, and library infrastructure.

-Candidates for these positions must have a Ph.D. or equivalent degree in astronomy, physics, or planetary science, and have postdoctoral and/or other experience demonstrating a distinguished record of independent research or technical innovation.
-STScI offers a highly competitive salary and benefits program.
+Candidates for these positions must have a Ph.D. or equivalent degree in astronomy, physics, or planetary science, and have postdoctoral experience demonstrating a distinguished record of independent research or technical innovation.
+Salaries and benefits are commensurate with those of AURA member universities.

-Applicants should submit the following materials in a Word or PDF file: a letter of application, a curriculum vitae and bibliography, a brief description of your technical skill, current and future research interests, and the names of three individuals who will write letters of reference on your behalf.
-Additional details on these positions, including detailed program policies as well as instructions both for the applicants and for their referees, will be available at the website:
+Applicants should submit the following materials in pdf format: a letter of application, a curriculum vitae and bibliography, and a 2-3 page summary of current and future research interests, including a description of technical skills.
+Applicants should also submit the names of three individuals who will write letters of reference on your behalf.

-Applications received by May 15, 2012 will receive primary consideration.
-Letters of reference will be requested by STScI upon receipt of a complete application and are due no later than May 31, 2012.
+Applicants should follow the instructions given on https://fellows.stsci.edu/Apptool/SciRecruit/pre_app.php for uploading their materials.
+The web interface will be activated on September 16, 2013.
+Applications received by Monday, November 11, 2013 will receive full consideration.
+Letters of reference will be requested by STScI upon receipt of a complete application and are due no later than Monday, November 25, 2013.
 Applicants are encouraged to contact their letter writers separately, since applications will be given full consideration only when all reference letters have been received.

 - Medical, dental, prescription, and vision insurance